-Guido is a brand & retail manager who has worked for 25+ years for small and high profile brands in Europe, Asia and the Middle East.
-As founder of Team Retail Excellence, he has assisted entrepreneurs and managers to successfully grow their brand distribution.
-He is currently working on his book on global best practices for brand growth management, while he continues to coach brands on their strategic growth path.
+Guido is a brand & retail manager who has worked for 25+ years for small and high profile brands in Europe, Asia, US and the Middle East.
+Throughout his career he has assisted entrepreneurs and managers to successfully grow their brand distribution.
+He currently coaches start-ups on their strategic growth path.

 Brand growth management already has many KPIs.
 What omnichannel measurement do you use to determine the payback of your investment?